brickpop/tailcaddy/README.md

 1. **Caddy** terminates TLS and reverse-proxies to your services.
 2. **Cloudflare** hosts your domain's DNS.
 Caddy uses the Cloudflare API to solve Let's Encrypt's DNS challenge, so certificates are issued without ever needing a public HTTP listener.
 3. **Tailscale** carries the actual traffic.
-Caddy binds its HTTPS listener to its Tailscale interface only — your tailnet devices can reach it; nothing else can.
+Caddy binds its HTTPS listener to its Tailscale interface only, your tailnet devices can reach it; nothing else can.

 The result: a public DNS record pointing at a private `100.x.x.x` address.
 The hostname resolves from anywhere, but the IP is only routable inside your tailnet.